9-Patch in Squares Quilting Block

-As you can see from the grids on the left, this block is actually a 4 patch block, further divided into 16 grids.
+As you can see from the grids on above, this block is actually a 4-patch block, further divided into 16 grids.
 However, this block is not constructed following the grids.
 First you make the 9-patch unit for the center, and then you use the square in a square technique to add the two rounds.

 Get your scraps out, and have some fun with this one.